 Registered Nurses

-Following the guidance of a GP, a nurse or group of nurses are the people administering medical support in the home, care facility or hospital.
+Following the guidance of a GP, a nurse or group of Palliative Care nurses are responsible for administering medical support in the home, care facility or hospital.

 Carers